 The majority of banking is done on mobile phones

 More and more people are managing their bank accounts via their mobile phones, as opposed to their computers.
 As DNB's previous app was just a portal into a web interface, the bank instigated measures for a more efficient, user-friendly service.
 The result is DNB Mobile Bank, a native mobile banking service built entirely from scratch.

-With the new app, the number of authenticated (logged in) users have gone from around 600.000 to 900.000 since the launch.
-It has facilitated everyday banking, such as transactions and balance checks.
-DNB Mobile Bank registers 200.000,00 NOK in transactions and ca 1,5 million bank statement checks per day.
+Thanks to the new native mobile banking app (built entirely from scratch), the number of verified (logged in) users has gone from around 600,000 to 900,000 since launching.
+It’s helped make everyday banking, such as transactions and balance checks, much more accessible.
+Especially considering DNB Mobile Bank registers 200,000,000 NOK in transactions and about 1,5 million bank statement checks per day.